 Below is information about the fake arbitration case.

 I am considering the relationship between ABC FRANCHISING’s remuneration for its services and its claims to exclusivity.
 It is notable that the Agreement contains no express set term.
-There is nothing like a one year term).
+There is nothing like a one-year term).
 Further, there are not any express provisions.
 This would be with respect to termination of the Agreement by either party.

-The absence of an express term and termination provisions are unusual.
+The absence of an express term and termination provisions is unusual.
 In an exclusive agency-type agreement (or exclusive finders fee type agreement) it should be there.
 Sometimes a finder’s fee is payable for a transaction regardless of a finder’s role.
 In the transaction, one would expect that those rights would be limited by a set term.
 Further, there should be specific provisions for the payment of fees.
 This would be in the event of termination.

 I have found nothing in the Agreement that gives ABC FRANCHISING the exclusive right to identify new potential franchisees.
 This would have been to find them for Friendly Coffee.
 Also, the lack of exclusivity in the Agreement undermines an interpretation of the Agreement.
 The requirement Friendly Coffee had to pay 25% of all initial franchise fees.
 This was for all new franchises.
 This was meant to be true regardless of ABC FRANCHISING’s involvement in bringing the new franchisee to Friendly Coffee.